Global Stocks Rise to Start the Week

 "It seems like the market is starting to move on from this, pricing in significant good news," he said.
 "We just need Trump to announce a summit, and a summit is virtual confirmation that something is in the pipeline and then we can move on."

-Futures put U.S. indexes on course for a mixed session when Wall Street opens.
-S&P 500 futures were 0.1% higher and Dow Jones Industrial Average futures were down 0.7%.

-Investors this week will be closely watching the U.S. Commerce Department's data on January retail sales due Monday.
-On Thursday, China's national statistics bureau will release economic data for January and February.

 In Europe, market participants were readying for a busy week of Brexit news.
-The British parliament is set to vote on Prime Minister Theresa May's Brexit deal on Tuesday, with expectations high that it will be rejected for a second time.
+The British parliament is set to vote on Prime Minister Theresa May's Brexit deal on Tuesday, with expectations high that it will be rejected for a second time, and further votes on Wednesday and Thursday likely.

-Such an outcome would pave the way for votes on Wednesday and Thursday offering lawmakers the choice of leaving the European Union without any deal in place or of extending the planned departure date that is currently set at March 29.

-"After the many twists and turns, the endgame is likely to begin this coming week," said Erik F. Nielsen, global head of CIB research at UniCredit in a note on Sunday.
+Meanwhile, German industrial production dropped in January, data from the nation's official statistics office showed Monday, raising fresh worries about European growth.
+Total industrial output declined 0.8% from the month before missing economists' forecast of a 0.4% gain.

+"Generally [European] growth is sluggish but I think from an investment point of view people are just not convicted," said Mr. O'Sullivan at Credit Suisse.
+"International investors are just not willing to buy into the European growth story."

 The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 peers, was broadly flat.
-The yield on 10-year Treasurys rose to 2.647%, from 2.627% on Friday.
+The yield on 10-year Treasurys rose to 2.653%, from 2.627% Friday.
 Yields and prices move in opposite directions.